SirojiddinSaidmurodov/ComputerGraphicsBasics/FirstLesson/README.md

 The task is to compute which of algorithms is most effective through generating 100 random segments using both algorithms.

 For drawing segments we need their 2 edge points.
 We can get random points using Python's built-in function random.uniform().
-For comparing the time used for drawing of each algorithm we need to make them draw *same* lines.
+For comparing the time used for drawing of each algorithm we need to make them draw *same* lines